ajarara/zulip-coffeebot/README.md

-# Zulip usage
+# What is Coffeebot?

-Coffeebot invites people for coffee.
+Coffeebot is a zulip bot that invites people for coffee.
 When enough people want coffee, Coffeebot randomly delegates someone from the group of people to make it happen.

-These groups of people are referred to by Coffeebot as collectives.

 - "@**Coffeebot** init"

-Initialize a collective, with you as the leader.
-The leader currently has no fancy functionality beyond {0}'s utmost respect.
+Initialize a collective (a group of people who want coffee), with you as the leader.
+The leader currently has no fancy functionality beyond Coffeebot's utmost respect.

 - "@**Coffeebot** yes"